nullstone-modules/aws-cdn/README.md

-# block-aws-cdn
+# CDN for S3 Site

-Nullstone Block provisions an AWS CloudFront Distribution (CDN) and an SSL Certificate against a subdomain chosen
+Creates an AWS CloudFront Distribution (CDN) with an SSL Certificate against a subdomain created as another block.

 ## Inputs